datatyper/datatyper.github.io/pages/markdown-reference.md

 </div>
 </div>
 ```
-To get,
+The `markdown=1` attribute is included to write markdown inside html elements.
+The result is,

 <div class="row" markdown=1>
 <div class="col" markdown=1>
 # Left
-The paragraph on the right
+The paragraph on the left
 </div>
 <div class="col" markdown=1>
 # Right